What Is a Hypervisor and How Does It Control My Virtual Private Server?

 Speaking of performance, Type-1 hypervisors boast better overall speeds when compared to Type-2 hypervisors.
 The main reason for this advantage is that the hypervisor interacts with the server hardware directly.
 Moreover, you are allowed to allocate all available hardware resources to virtual machines since computers running Type-1 hypervisors do not have conventional operating systems installed.

-When it comes to resource allocation, you are allowed to change the amount of available computing resources for a VPS at any time and without having to power down or reboot the VPS.
+When it comes to resource allocation, you are allowed to change the number of available computing resources for a VPS at any time and without having to power down or reboot the VPS.
 In addition, Type-1 hypervisors allow you to over-allocate system resources.
 In other words, you can give your virtual servers more computing power than what is physically available on the server.

 For example, if the server has 64GB of RAM, you can have three virtual private servers each using 24GB of RAM.
 You would have allocated 72GB of RAM when in reality the server has only 64GB.
 The reason why this is possible is that the hypervisor does not reserve the allocated memory.
 Instead, all virtual machines draw computing power from the same pool of hardware resources.